 - Check the energy certificate: Spanish law requires landlords to provide one.
 A rating of D or lower means higher utility bills

-- Negotiate: Particularly for longer leases (12 months or more), landlords will often reduce the monthly rent
+- Negotiate: For longer leases of 12 months or more, landlords will often reduce the monthly rent

 - Timing matters: The market is quieter from October to February.
 Summer months see higher demand from seasonal workers